 "Safety Country"?
 "Hand Phone"?
-"Fighting"? — Funny Phrases Our Students Use and Why
+"Fighting"? — Unusual Phrases Our Students Use and Why

 If you’ve taught English to Japanese students, you’ve probably heard “safety” used this way.
 But why is this such a common mistake?
 And why is it so difficult for students to correct?